PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 About this chapter {#about_this_chapter}
 ------------------

-This chapter describes Mops\' string-handling classes.
-Strings are objects that contain variable-length sequences of text, with methods for deletion, insertion etc. Mops\' powerful string handling facility provides an excellent base on which you can build various text-based utilities.
+This chapter describes Mops' string-handling classes.
+Strings are objects that contain variable-length sequences of text, with methods for deletion, insertion etc. Mops' powerful string handling facility provides an excellent base on which you can build various text-based utilities.